 Mona Bartling received a MSc in Applied Geoinformatics at the University of Salzburg, Austria and is a PhD candidate since October 2017.
 Since April 2015 she is a researcher at the International Center for Tropical Agriculture (CIAT) in Colombia where she is part of the developer team of the participatory tool GeoCitizen.
-In her PhD she focuses on improving user experience of participatory tools and has a particular interest in intelligent user interfaces and gamification elements.
+In her PhD she focused on improving user experience of participatory tools and has a particular interest in intelligent user interfaces and gamification elements.

 Helen graduated from Midlands State University (Zimbabwe) with a BSc. in Surveying and Geomatics.
 She then pursued her MSc in Spatial Engineering at the University of Twente (Netherlands).
 During her MSc, Helen developed strong interests in spatiotemporal data analysis and visualisation, particularly for applications in risk analysis and reduction.

-Researcher / PhD candidate
+Researcher / PostDoc

 Jan Kinne studied geography with minors in computer science and economics at Heidelberg University, Germany.
 He is a researcher at the Centre for European Economic Research in Mannheim, Germany (Research Department “Economics of Innovation and Industrial Dynamics”) since June 2016 and an external student in the Applied Geoinformatics PhD programme at the University of Salzburg.
 His research interests focus on innovation research using big spatial data and spatial data mining.